 Pour a small amount of foundation in the centre of your palm.
 Always start with less.
 With clean fingers starting with your forehead, apply little dots all over your face.
 Using your fingers only blend in.
 If there are any areas with acne, do not rub them.

-Depending on whether you want more coverage you can either apply another light coat of foundation or proceed to doing up the rest of your face.
+Depending on whether you want more coverage you can either apply another light coat of foundation or proceed to do up the rest of your face.
 Remember less is always better.

 Taking Off the Makeup

 As I said before, it’s not just the makeup that causes irritation.
 More than that it is the act of applying and taking off the makeup that irritates your acne and your skin.
 So remember to be really gentle.
 Use oil or cream based cleanser.
 Do not make the mistake of using cotton wool to apply the oil or cream.